gcobb321/icloud3_v3_docs/docs/chapters/5_display-settings-parms.md

 The following fields are available:

-- **Event Log Zone Display Nam**e - How the Zone name is displayed in sensors and the Event Log
+- **Event Log Zone Display Name** - How the Zone name is displayed in sensors and the Event Log

 - **Device Tracker State Value** - How the device's device_tracker entity state value is determined